Beaumont Street, Newcastle

 Beaumont Street (/ˈboʊmɒnt/ BOH-mont) is a major street in Hamilton Newcastle, Australia running from the Islington antiques district on Maitland Road to Henry Park in Hamilton South.
 While the southernmost end of the street is primarily residential, the stretch between Tudor and Donald Streets is Newcastle's version of "Little Italy", and a significant site for the Italian community in Newcastle.
-A walking tour of Hamilton can help you explore the local area, shops, cafes and restaurants.